Modeling Language Variation and Universals: A Survey on Typological Linguistics for Natural Language Processing: Acknowledgments

 However, some papers carry out comparisons of the different strategies within the same experimental setting.
 According to \namecite{Coke-2016}, propagation from the genus majority value outperforms logistic regression among word-order typological features.
 On the other hand, \namecite{Georgi-2010} argue that typology-based clusters are to be preferred in general.
 This apparent contradiction stems from the nature of the target features: genealogy excels in word order features due to their diachronic stability.
 As they tend to be preserved over time, they are often shared by all members of a family.
 In turn, majority value propagation is surpassed by supervised classification when evaluated on the entire WALS feature set \citep{Takamura-2016}.

 In general, there appears to be no `one-size-fits-all' algorithm.
-For instance, \citet{Coke-2016} outperform \citet{wang-eisner-2017} for object-verb order (83A) but are inferior to it for adposition-noun (85A).
+For instance, \citet{Coke-2016} outperform \citet{wang-eisner-2017} for object--verb order (83A) but are inferior to it for adposition--noun (85A).
 In fact, each strategy is suited for different features, and requires different resources.
-The extraction of information from morphosyntactic annotation is well suited for word order features, whereas distributional heuristics from multi-parallel texts are more informative about lexicalization patterns.
+Based on Figure \ref{fig:predres}, the extraction of information from morphosyntactic annotation is well suited for word order features, whereas distributional heuristics from multi-parallel texts are more informative about lexicalization patterns.
 On the other hand, unsupervised propagation and supervised learning are general-purpose strategies.
 Moreover, the first two presuppose some annotated and/or parallel texts, whereas the second two need a pre-existing database documentation.
 Strategies may be preferred according to which resources are available for a specific language.

 Many strategies have a common weakness, however, as they postulate incorrectly that language samples are independent and identically distributed \citep{lu2013exploring,cotterell2017probabilistic}.
 This is not the case due to the interactions of family, area, and implicational universals.
 The solutions adopted to mitigate this weakness vary: \citet{wang-eisner-2017} balance the data distribution with synthetic examples, whereas \citet{Takamura-2016} model family and area interactions explicitly.
 However, according to \citet{murawaki2017diachrony}, these interactions have different degrees of impact on typological features.
 In particular, inter-feature dependencies are more influential than inter-language dependencies, and horizontal diffusibility (borrowing from neighbours) is more prominent than vertical stability (inheriting from ancestors).